sannjitag/JavaWebAppTestExercise/README.md

 # JavaWebAppTestExercise

-implemented both unit and integration tests programmatically using Java, to cover the code and its functionality, including error cases and negative cases.
+Implemented both unit and integration tests programmatically using Java, to cover the code and its functionality, including error cases and negative cases.

 Unit Test case scenarios including negative and error cases: